alistaire47/passport/README.md

 A particularly common hangup with country data is presentation.
 While "Yemen, Rep." may be fine for exploratory work, to create a plot to share, such names need to be changed to something more palatable either by editing the data or manually overriding the labels directly on the plot.

-If the existing format is already standardized, `countries` offers another option: use a formatter function created with `format_country`, just like for thousands separators or currency formatting:
+If the existing format is already standardized, `passport` offers another option: use a formatter function created with `country_format`, just like for thousands separators or currency formatting:

 ``` r
 gap %>%